Cell (biology): Protein synthesis

 Cells are capable of synthesizing new proteins, which are essential for the modulation and maintenance of cellular activities.
 This process involves the formation of new protein molecules from amino acid building blocks based on information encoded in DNA/RNA.
 Protein synthesis generally consists of two major steps: transcription and translation.

 Transcription is the process where genetic information in DNA is used to produce a complementary RNA strand.
 This RNA strand is then processed to give messenger RNA (mRNA), which is free to migrate into the cytoplasm. mRNA molecules bind to protein-RNA complexes called ribosomes located in the cytosol, where they are translated into polypeptide sequences.
 The ribosome mediates the formation of a polypeptide sequence based on the mRNA sequence.
 The mRNA sequence directly relates to the polypeptide sequence by binding to transfer RNA (tRNA) adapter molecules in binding pockets within the ribosome.
-The new polypeptide then folds into a functional three-dimensional protein molecule.
+The new polypeptide chain then folds into a functional three-dimensional protein molecule.

 Motility

 Unicellular organisms can move in order to find food or escape predators.
-Common mechanisms of motion include flagella and cilia.

-In multicellular organisms, cells can move during processes such as wound healing, the immune response and cancer metastasis.
-For example, in wound healing in animals, white blood cells move to the wound site to kill the microorganisms that cause infection.
+Common mechanisms of motion include flagella and cilia, and the projection of pseudopodia in amoeboid movement.
+Cells in multicellular organisms can move during processes such as wound healing, the immune response, and cancer metastasis.
+In wound healing in animals, white blood cells move to the wound site to kill the pathogens causing infection.
 Cell motility involves many receptors, crosslinking, bundling, binding, adhesion, motor and other proteins.
 The process is divided into three steps: protrusion of the leading edge of the cell, adhesion of the leading edge and de-adhesion at the cell body and rear, and cytoskeletal contraction to pull the cell forward.
 Each step is driven by physical forces generated by unique segments of the cytoskeleton.